No

 Charting the LifeCourse

-CtLC was developed as a tool for person-centered planning by the Institute for Human Development at the University of Missouri –Kansas City, a University Center for Excellence (UCEDD).
-It was created in partnership with many different national and statewide stakeholders.
-Since its development, it has been used in more than 18 states as a framework for supporting person-centered planning and decision-making.
+Charting the LifeCourse (CtLC) is a tool for person-centered planning developed by the Institute for Human Development at the University of Missouri - Kansas City, a University Center for Excellence (UCEDD).
+It was created in partnership with many different stakeholders and has been used in many states as a framework for supporting person-centered planning and decision-making.

 Frequently Asked Questions (FAQs)